Meet our Trustees

 I am Professor of Media and Culture at London Metropolitan University.
 I have researched and written about cultural theory, emotions, gender and sexuality and have been involved in a number of community based oral history projects.
 I am a trustee of The Oral History Society, one of the editors of Oral History, Chair of the Oral History in Higher Education Special Interest Group and a member of the LGBTQ+ Special Interest Group.

 I am a Trustee of the Oral History Society, one of its Accredited Trainers, and a Regional Network representative for Leicestershire and Rutland.
-I also edit the Current British Work section of Oral History, the Society’s journal.
 I started my oral history career in the 1990s in a community history unit at Leicester City Council, and in 2001 I helped to establish the HLF-funded East Midlands Oral History Archive (EMOHA) at the University of Leicester, where I was Project Manager for three years.
 I have a particular interest in using oral history to research and interpret family history, and along with my colleague Mary Stewart I contributed an article on the subject, ‘Exploring encounters between families, their histories and archived oral histories’, to the Archives and Records journal in April 2017.
 Other articles include ‘Moving on: reflections on oral history and migrant communities in Britain’ in Oral History, Volume 34, No. 1.
 I have also written or edited a range of books using oral histories.
 I am now semi-retired but continue to teach modern British history and local history to adult students alongside my involvement in the Oral History Society.

 I am Lead Curator of Oral History at the British Library and Director of National Life Stories, the oral history fieldwork charity.
 It has been my privilege to be a Trustee of the Society since 2008, and I recently led a review of the Society’s governance.
 I have helped to organise many OHS conferences and events, I sit on the Society’s Finance Sub-Committee and am an accredited Oral History Society/British Library trainer specialising in courses on Archival Management of Oral History and Data Protection.
 As part of the British Library’s oral history team I work to add diverse voices from across the UK to the Library’s Sound Archive, particularly through academic and community partnerships, and I recently was curatorial lead on an audio resource exploring the history of domestic life.
 I have project-managed several oral history fieldwork projects gathering long life story interviews – including on the UK Water Industry and Baring Bank.
 I am currently researching how oral history and family history intersect, which builds upon my studies of my own family history, and I have been delighted to collaborate with fellow OHS Trustees on advice for family historians using oral history.
 As a member of the #HistoriansCollaborate Network, we are bringing together academic, community and family historians, with archive and museum professionals to interrogate how we research the past in order to foster better collaboration.